lpio/lpio-spec/client.md

 Client should handle any connection errors the same way:

-- Put unsent user and ack messages back to multiplexer.
+- Add unsent user and ack messages back to multiplexer.
 - Reopen connection.

 ## Reconnection backoff.